Pet Care Home

 Social Behaviors

 The Shepard’s Pygmy Angelfish is peaceful under the correct circumstances.
 Unlike other dwarfs, if given appropriate space, more peaceful fish should not be harassed, but monitoring is still suggested.
-However if housed in a smaller tank they will become aggressive as with all Centropyge.
-Competing with other algae eaters in a smaller tank is not advised since these dwarfs have an even greater need for algae than others.
-Of course a much larger tank would facilitate other algae eaters also, such as a tank with a longer footprint close to 6’.

 As with all Centropyge, if housed in a smaller tank they will become aggressive.
+Avoid tankmates that are competing algae eaters.

-Keeping them as the only dwarf angelfish for best results.
+Keep them as the only dwarf angelfish for the best result.
 They do not get along with other dwarf angels unless the tank is well over 100 gallons and there are plenty of hiding places for both and plenty to eat.
-Making 2 separate "reefs" in a longer tank helps to "divide the line".
-However a male and female pair can work in a 75 to 100 gallon tank.
-Due to the foods found in stomachs of wild caught specimens, it seems coral consumption may not be an issue if well fed.
+A male and female pair can work in a 75 to 100 gallon tank.
+Making 2 separate “reefs” in a longer tank helps to “divide the line” so to speak.
+This angelfish is one of the least likely of all dwarf angels to bother corals when housed in larger tanks.
+Due to the foods found in stomachs of wild caught specimens, it seems coral consumption may not be an issue if they are well fed.

 • Venomous: No